Indonesia Waterfall Guide: 15 Best Waterfalls In Indonesia

 This is one of the nicest falls in Sumatra, and also one of the tallest waterfalls in Indonesia.

-It’s a 400-foot giant that flows into the famous Lake Toba in North Sumatra, surrounded by farms and highland scenery.
+It’s a 120-meter giant that flows into the famous Lake Toba in North Sumatra, surrounded by farms and highland scenery.
 It definitely belongs on any road trip itinerary for Lake Toba or Sumatra, or you can even visit it on a day trip from Medan.

 The hike down to the bottom of the falls is also worthwhile if you have time.
 It takes about 30-40 minutes each way, and you can get some even better pictures at the bottom.